Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Although none have been passed, investors should be aware that the issue is on the legislative agenda and check with their crypto tax advisors before engaging in wash sales.

-Because of the risk associated with tax-loss harvesting, we always recommend that you consult your CPA before attempting to tax-loss harvest.
+Because of associated risks, we always recommend that you consult your CPA before attempting to tax-loss harvest.

 How much can you tax-loss harvest on crypto?